-In the 2017 Fordham Debate, we are privileged to have two of the nation’s leading scholars on this important topic.
+In the 2018 Fordham Debate, two of the nation’s leading First Amendment scholars debate this question.

 Free and open to the public.
 1 hour CLE.